Golden Circle Travel Conditions by Month

 Golden Circle & Secret Lagoon

-November – December: Early Winter Returns
+November – December: Winter Returns

 Average temperature: 0–2°C (32–36°F)